rubinius/rubinius-book/manuscript/getting_rubinius.md

 ### Dependencies

+Rather than build Rubinius from source, we recommend using [ruby-install](https://github.com/postmodern/ruby-install). ruby-install does a good job of making sure the prereqs are met, including getting a build ruby.
+Eventually, the ruby build dependency will go away, and building from source will be as easy as `./build.sh`.
+But until then, we recommend giving ruby-install a go.

 Before building Rubinius from source, various dependencies need to be installed, based on your platform.

 One of the critical Rubinius dependencies is LLVM version 3.6+.
 Since LLVM takes a long time to build, we do not support OS versions that do not have modern LLVM binary packages available (e.g. Ubuntu 12.04).

 #### Ubuntu/Debian